With colder weather fast approaching, it’s time to think about what you’ll do with your balcony in winter.

 Even if you plan to cover your outdoor furniture, now is a good time to repaint or treat it.
 Much like cleaning, it makes sense to do all the work while you’re moving things around.

-It helps with overall balcony waterproofing and means your furniture will be more resilient for the colder, wetter months.
+It helps with extending the lifespan of your furniture and means it will be more resilient for the colder, wetter months.

 9. Winterize your plants